rstudio/bookdown.org/content/archive/external/ropenscilabs-github-io-statistical-software-review-book.md

 ---
 title: "rOpenSci Statistical Software Peer Review"
 author: "Mark Padgham and Noam Ross"
-date: "2021-05-26"
+date: "2021-06-02"
-tags: [Package, Statistical Methods]
+tags: [Package, Guide]
 link: "https://ropenscilabs.github.io/statistical-software-review-book/"
-length_weight: "20.2%"
+length_weight: "19%"
-repo: "ropenscilabs/statistical-software-review-book"
 pinned: false
 ---

-rOpenSci Statistical Software Peer Review [...]
-Welcome to rOpenSci’s project developing software peer review system for statistical software in R packages and beyond.
-We invite you to join us in developing standards for processes of assessment and peer review of statistical software. rOpenSci currently runs software peer review for R packages focused on data life cycle management.
-To apply these processes to software implementing statistical methods and algorithms, we need new ways of evaluating and testing software, and managing the review process.
-This book serves as a home for collecting ...
+Welcome to rOpenSci’s system for peer-review of statistical software in R packages and beyond.
+This system extends our existing system for software peer review, through expanding the scope to include explicitly statistical software.
+As such, it is a direct extension of rOpenSci Packages: Development, Maintenance, and
+Peer Review.
+This book provides guidelines for authors on how to develop statistical software, and for editors and reviewers on our processes for peer review of statistical software.
+You are invited to contribute to this project by filing suggestions as issues in the book’s ...